-- Opportunity to live in paradise, with a safe and stable political climate and low crime rates
+- A life in paradise, with a safe and stable political climate and low crime rates

-- A Dominica passport provides visa free travel access to over 135 countries worldwide including Europe’s Schengen Area, the United Kingdom, Hong Kong, Malaysia, Singapore, and Turkey.
+- A Dominica passport provides visa-free travel access to over 140 countries worldwide, including Europe’s Schengen Area, Hong Kong, Malaysia, Singapore, and Turkey.

-- There is no wealth, gift, inheritance, or capital gains tax in the country
+- No wealth, gift, inheritance, or capital gains tax in the country

 - Tourism-based economy with the potential to establish a profitable business in the financial services and agriculture sectors